Skip to content

 • There is “most perfect harmony” in Massachusetts when you arrive, but having to enforce unpopular British taxes soon makes you a hated figure.

-• You’re between a rock and a hard place – get Britain what they needed, but represent the colonists and the colonists feel less represented every year you serve as Governor in MA.
+• You’re between a rock and a hard place – get Britain what it needed, but represent the colonists and the colonists feel less represented every year you serve as Governor in MA.

 • Your political opinions in Massachusetts make you a very unpopular Governor.

-• You are accused of being an alarmist to the crown; over zealous on the need for British troops in MA until the Earl of Hillsborough listens and sends troops from Canada to Boston.
-Think this was the beginning of the end of your reign in MA.
+• You are accused of being an alarmist to the crown.
+You were overzealous about the need for British troops in MA until the Earl of Hillsborough listened and sent troops from Canada to Boston.
+I think this was the beginning of the end of your reign in MA.

 • After asking for troops to be sent to Boston to help suppress the riots, things go from bad to worse.